zhenhang66/TMVI_ToxPi/README.md

 ### ⚙️ Case 2: Spatially Apply the ToxPI Score.csv Result

-Via Case 1.
-Step 4, we downloaded user-customized ToxPI score results as .csv file from the online tool.
-Reflect on the CD-TMVI map by census tract on the Dashboard, we can spatially customize that map as well by following steps in Case 2.
+After completing Case 1, users download customized CD-TMVI score results as a .csv file.
+To reflect those scores in a geographic format—similar to the map shown in the ArcGIS Dashboard—this section walks you through the steps to spatially join scores by census tract using ArcGIS Online.

+CD-TMVI Map of the BPA Region (ArcGIS Dashboard)

 <img width="1905" height="917" alt="image" src="https://github.com/user-attachments/assets/3719dfd7-4515-434d-9818-4c83943de0b3" />

 *Screenshot of the CD-TMVI Map of the BPA Region from Dashboard*

-To spatially display your CD-TMVI census tract map, make sure you have an ArcGIS Online account or have access to ArcGIS Pro or QGIS.
-If not, try to use GeoPandas in Python (Option 3).
-Current tutorial only works for Option 1 & 2.
+#### 🛠️ Setup Requirements

+Before getting started, ensure one of the following tools is available:

+🧭 Option 1: ArcGIS Online account

+🖥️ Option 2: ArcGIS Pro desktop software

+🐍 Option 3 (alternative): Python + GeoPandas for coding workflows

-    Here is an example code from Microsoft Copilot import geopandas as gpd
+Here is an example code from Microsoft Copilot
+    import geopandas as gpd
     import pandas as pd